 Many doctors talk to you for 15 minutes, hand you a prescription, and never follow up with you.
 We believe psychiatry must be practiced expertly and carefully.
 We take the time to get to know you, prescribing medication only if needed and at the lowest therapeutic dose.
 We form a plan with you to come off the medication.
 We follow up with you and stay in touch so we know that the approach we’re taking is addressing your issue.
 And we discuss natural, supportive components of treatment with you like lifestyle modifications, exercise, nutrition, supplements, meditation and more.

-Psychiatry sometimes requires some tinkering the establish the right medication and the right dosage.
+Psychiatry sometimes requires some tinkering over time to discover the right medication and the right dosage.
 Everyone’s chemistry is unique, and there isn’t exactly a one-size-fits-all approach to depression, anxiety, or other issues.
-Our practitioners take the time to find out exactly what helps you, monitoring results and making any needed changes in that process.
+You want to work with a practitioner that will follow up with you, monitor symptoms and progress, and be in that evaluation stage of treatment until you find the approach that works.
+Our practitioners take the time to find out exactly what helps you, monitoring results and making any needed changes throughout the process.

 Do I Really Need Medication?

-- If the side-effects of your issues or symptoms are worse than the side-effects of a medication, the medication may support your health
+- If the side-effects or symptoms of your mental health issues are worse than the side-effects of a medication, the medication may be a good choice to support your health

-- Lingering severe depression, stress and anxiety are neurotoxic and degrade brain cells and your overall health
+- Depression, stress and anxiety that linger too long are neurotoxic and degrade brain cells and your overall health

 - The longer it takes to treat a mental health condition, the more difficult it may be to treat and the longer recovery may take.
 Medications sometimes speed up the process and at times provide critical interventions